microsoft/PartsUnlimitedMRP/docs/HOL_Deploying-Using-Chef/README.md

 1. Specify settings for the deployment

-    You will need to select a subscription and region to deploy the Resource Group to and to supply an admin username and password and unique name for both machines.
+    You will need to select a subscription and region to deploy the Resource Group to and to supply an admin username and password and unique DNS name for all machines.

     ![](<media/1.jpg>)